emanueledancelli/alture-client/README.md

-# Alture360, client
+# Alture

-This is the client side of [Alture360 Progressive Web App](https://alture360.surge.sh).
+This is the client side of [Alture](https://alture.org) Progressive Web App.

-You can check the live version of the PWA [here](https://alture360.surge.sh).

-Serverside API is found at [Alture360, server](https://github.com/emanueledancelli/Alture360-server).
+Live version *on master branch* [here](https://alture.org).

+Development version *on staging branch* [here](https://staging.alture.org).

+Alture works by fetching data from a RestAPI provided by a headless installation of WordPress, more info.

 ## Getting started